This is documentation for the next SDK version. For up-to-date documentation, see the latest version (SDK 54).

-A library for requesting permission to track the user or their device.
+A library for tracking app users and managing tracking permissions.
+Provides access to advertising identifiers and manages the required permissions for tracking.
 Examples of data used for tracking include email address, device ID, advertising ID, and more.
-This permission is only necessary on iOS 14 and higher; on iOS 13 and below this permission is always granted.
 If the "Allow Apps to Request to Track" device-level setting is off, this permission will be denied.
 Be sure to add NSUserTrackingUsageDescription to your Info.plist to explain how the user will be tracked.
 Otherwise, your app will be rejected by Apple.

-For more information on Apple's new App Tracking Transparency framework, see their documentation.
+For more information on Apple's App Tracking Transparency framework, see their documentation.

 Installation